JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

 Goals
 -----

-*   Evalueate the product and make proper edits and fixes prior to release.
+*   Evaluate the product and make proper edits and fixes prior to release.
+*   Make improvements to the game from user feedback (See :ref:`User Testing and Feedback`).
 *   Conduct Alpha and Beta testing to uncover things that need to be fixed.

     *   **Alpha Testing**: Used for identifying issues and areas of improvement.